Managing Resistance To Change

-To better understand this and how managing resistance could be sabotaging your organizational efforts it is helpful to briefly explore its origins.
+To better understand how managing resistance is sabotaging your organizational efforts it’s helpful to briefly explore its origins.
 Resistance to change was introduced in 1947 by Kurt Lewin, a German-American psychologist.
-Lewin described resistance to change as a complimentary force to the drivers for change — it only exists in relation to the forces driving change.
+Lewin described resistance to change as a complementary force to the drivers for change.
+It only exists in relation to the forces driving change.
 Together these two forces work to maintain a state of quasi-equilibrium.
 Lewin’s view of resistance to change is very different than the way it is discussed and managed today.

-Today, resistance to change is defined almost as a personality trait, a phase of the change process, a motivational problem and viewed as inevitable.
+Today, leaders talk about resistance to change like it is a personality trait or a phase of the change process.
+It is often viewed as a motivational problem and inevitable.
 Leaders frequently say to me, “He doesn’t like change” or “She is just resistant to change.”
-I believe these commonly held beliefs about resistance to change and the propensity toward its management may be contributing to the high failure rate of organizational change.
+I believe these beliefs about resistance to change and the propensity toward its management is contributing to the high failure rate of organizational change.
 Some estimate as much as 70% of organizational change initiatives fail.

 From Managing Resistance to Building Readiness